pablomartinfranco/sts-ng-app/README.md

 Pass: admin

-If the project wont build and run correctly for any reason run
+If the project wont build & run correctly for any reason run

 `mvnw clean install`